 - Driver’s license: If you want to drive once in Australia you will need your license from your home country

 Check to see if you need a visa for entering Australia and get this well in advance of arrival.
 If you would like to work in Australia you will need to get a work visa - it is illegal to seek employment when on a normal tourist visa.
 If you are planning to study in Australia then you will need to do a formal application and get this all arranged prior to arrival.
-If English isn't your first language you might want to contact a professional custom essay writing service who can help you to meet application requirements.
+If English isn't your first language you might want to contact an immigration company who can help you to meet application requirements.

 Travel insurance is one of the most important things to get before you depart.
 You might think travel insurance is just an expensive add on but you need to be covered just incase you have any accidents, emergencies or issues whilst away.
 This will also help if you have any cancelled flights or have any goods stolen.